matthewdeanmartin/caniuseonlywheels/README.md

 * If you have a direct dependency, vendorize the code.
 This is also a maintenance pain for keeping in sync with upgrades!

 * If the project is abandoned and meets many other criteria, attempt a PEP 541 takeover of the pypi name and then publish a wheel.
-The pypi org really can't cope with these requests.
+The pypi.org really can't cope with these requests, it is very burdensome because of the risk of abuse.

 ## Installation